dragonwasrobot/dragonwasrobot.github.io/_posts/2015-11-07-an-introduction-to-pascal-s-triangle-and-the-binomial-coefficient.md

 of the two entries just above it `(n-1, k)` and `(n-1, k-1)`.
-Combining these observations we get the following [Haskell](https://en.wikipedia.org/wiki/Haskell_(programming_language)) definition,
+Combining these observations we get the following [Haskell](https://en.wikipedia.org/wiki/Haskell_(programming_language)) definition[^2],

 {% gist dragonwasrobot/6601b204351b289da1fd binomial_coefficient.hs %}

 where we express the rules above in terms of [guards](https://en.wikipedia.org/wiki/Guard_(computer_science)).

-Having defined both a formalization of Pascal's triangle and the `binomial_coefficient` function.
+Having formalized the binomial coefficient and defined a function computing it binomial coefficient, `binomial_coefficient`, we are ready to conclude this blog post.

 ### 5. Conclusion